Toastpt/NFL-Sports-Alert-System/README.md

 <img width="329" alt="Screenshot 2025-01-09 at 10 44 23 PM" src="https://github.com/user-attachments/assets/822a4ae1-9697-4863-97d4-055414c07864" />

+Cleanup (Optional)
+If you no longer need the system, delete the resources to avoid unnecessary costs:

+-Delete the Lambda function.
+-Delete the SNS topic and its subscriptions.
+-Delete the EventBridge rule.

 ### **What We Learned**
 1. Combined SNS with Lambda to create an effective event-driven system.